 Ready for a VW Pickup Truck?
 Because It Is Coming

-Volkswagen makes a variation of the Ford Ranger in Europe and other countries.
-But the last time VW sold a truck in the US was the Rabbit car/truck.
+Volkswagen makes a variation of the Ford Ranger in Europe and other countries, but not the U.S. The last time VW sold a truck in the US was the Rabbit car/truck in 1979.
 Before that, it was the Microbus with the fold-down bedsides in the 1950s and 1960s.
-But now there are signs VW is preparing its next pickup truck to sell in the US.
+But now, there are signs VW might be preparing its next pickup truck to sell in the US.

 VW has trademarked the “Amarok” name for its pickup truck

-The main reason is due to our “chicken tax.”
+The main reason trucks not manufactured in the U.S. rarely make it here is due to our “chicken tax.”
 Trucks built outside of the US get a 25 percent tariff which kills their ability to be competitive.
-Now, VW has trademarked the “Amarok” name used for its pickup back home.
+For VW’s Amarok to be sold here, it would need to be manufactured here as well.

 Ford and Volkswagen have working relationships with each other.
 Ford will be making electric vehicles using VW’s MEB EV platform.
-And VW will use Ford’s Ranger architecture for its next Amarok.
+And VW will use Ford’s Ranger architecture for its new Amarok.

-Ford Ranger and Amarok truck will be built on the same assembly line in Wayne, Michigan
+Could the Ford Ranger and Amarok truck be built on the same Wayne, Michigan assembly line?

-Since both the Ranger and Amarok will be built on the same assembly line in Wayne, Michigan, there is no reason not to sell the Amarok here.
-And VW has made moves over the years indicating it wanted something pickup-like to sell here.
-Its Tarok concept truck from 2019 is only one example of publicizing it is eyeing the pickup truck segment.
+Both the Ranger and Amarok will be built on the same assembly line in Wayne, Michigan.
+So there is no reason not to sell the Amarok here.
+And VW has made moves over the years indicating it wanted something pickup-like here.
+But that was before its announcement of reviving the Scout brand here.

-VW has already stated that the next Amarok won’t be a badge-engineered Ranger.
+VW has already said the next Amarok won’t be a badge-engineered Ford Ranger.
 While the 2.0-liter and 3.0-liter diesel are planned for the Amarok overseas, diesel doesn’t sell here.
-So we expect a new 4-cylinder or V6 engine to reside where the oil-burner once did.
+So we expect a new 4-cylinder or V6 engine to reside where the oil burner once did should it be sold here.

-We hope that if VW does bring the Amarok to the US that it separates itself from the Ranger.
-Consumers need a reason to buy one vehicle over another.
-Mazda and Ford shared minitrucks in the 1970s, but the Ford version clearly dominated the segment, though they were virtually identical.
+We hope that if VW does bring the Amarok to the U.S. that it separates itself from the Ranger.
+Mazda and Ford shared minitrucks in the 1970s.
+But the Ford version clearly dominated the segment, though they were virtually identical.

-A decade ago VW tried to badge engineer its Routan minivan.
-It was just a Dodge Caravan with a slightly altered fascia and higher price.
+A decade ago VW tried to badge engineer its Routan minivan from a Dodge Caravan with a slightly altered fascia and a higher price.
 Volkswagen sold it here from 2009 to 2014, but it didn’t sell well.
+We hope that its Routan experience means an American Amarok would look different from the Ranger.